PiewTix/Task-App/readme.md

 # Remarks

 - No time left to implement:
 	- Deadline (with timestamp).
-I knew this would be a lot of "prutswerk" so I skipped this part.
+I knew this would be a lot of fiddling so I skipped this part.
 	- User authentication: didn't prioritize this feature for the MVP
 	- Forgot to display "type" of Task (work/personal) in the list.
 	- Delete button not implemented